MAY 6, 2010

 Against a backdrop of street protests and violent clashes in Athens, Greece, result of the approval of European-backed austerity measures and socio-economical policies aimed at preventing the country’s default on loan payments, a Flash Crash (2.32—2.57PM) wipes a trillion dollars from US stock markets.

-Network Study XIV — FLASH reads the events of the Flash Crash of May 6, 2010 as an accident on financial markets representing a rupture in a geopolitically intense time for Europe.
+Network Study XIV – Flash reads the event of the May 6, 2010 crash as a crucial accident on financial markets and a moment of rupture in a politically intense time for Europe.

 As the crash happened, and for years after the events unfolded, commentators searched, desperately, for meaningful commentary.
 Half a decade later, a trader called Navinder Sarao was arrested in London, UK and extradited to be prosecuted in the US for causing the crash.
 Sarao was accused of inflating the financial markets in May 2010 to profit from an already volatile marketplace.
 He traded with hacked software from his home WiFi connection and PC: the accelerated pace at which the hacked software could place bets on the market mislead other algorithms which, reacting to his interference, triggered an uncontrollable positive feedback loop.

-The piece was commissioned by, performed and recorded live at the Design Museum in May 2018, as part of Alt-Age: Designing Belief, a festival exploring how contemporary conspiracies and belief systems are born, broadcast and believed.
+The performance was commissioned by, performed and recorded live at the Design Museum in May 2018, as part of Alt-Age: Designing Belief, a festival exploring how contemporary conspiracies and belief systems are born, broadcast and believed.